 Why Egg Whites And Castor Oil?

 Egg whites are nutrient-dense ingredients.
 They’re filled with vitamins, proteins, and minerals that can benefit your skin.
 Egg whites can tighten the skin’s pores, control sebum control, and absorb excess oil.
 They’ll work best when combined with castor oil, in order to prevent drying the skin.
-Castor oil is a non-comedogenic, anti-inflammatory ingredient that helps with acne problems, inhibit the growth of certain bacteria on the skin, and enhances smoothness and softness when applied topically.
+Castor oil is a non-comedogenic, anti-inflammatory ingredient that helps with acne problems, inhibits the growth of certain bacteria on the skin, and enhances smoothness and softness when applied topically.

 How To Make It?